I discovered Bernie Wrightson on the Isle of Arran, off the Scottish Coast.

 It was about a year later when my brother came home from one of his comic hunting trips that I discovered his work in Roots of the Swamp Thing.
 DC had reprinted his run with Len Wein as the comic boom was kicking off and Alan Moore had taken the title into the stratosphere.

-When I moved to Liverpool, I met some of my long standing friends who liked the stuff I did and knew who Bernie Wrigtson was.
+When I moved to Liverpool, I met some of my long standing friends who liked the stuff I did and knew who Bernie Wrightson was.
 When the collectable trading card craze started, I was first in the queue to get my hands on those Master of Macabre sets!!!
-My good pal Chris was the manager of Fibidden Planet at the time and he managed to get me his art books, a pop up book, any comics I could get including Batman Vs Aliens , Batman The Cult and his tour de force, Frankenstein.
+My good pal Chris was the manager of Forbidden Planet at the time and he managed to get me his art books, a pop up book, any comics I could get including Batman Vs Aliens , Batman The Cult and his tour de force, Frankenstein.

 I still have the original Cycle of the Werewolf.
 Apologies to Stephen King, but that book wouldn’t be half as good without Bernie Wrightson’s werewolves.
 It’s one of the originals from my book collection.
 As I moved houses, it has survived the usual cull that comes with moving home and family commitments to make more room.
 Thank god!